airbnb/polyglot.js/README.md

   "num_cars": "%{smart_count} car |||| %{smart_count} cars",
 });
 ```
+Please keep in mind that `smart_count` is required.
+No other option name is taken into account to transform pluralization strings.

 In English (and German, Spanish, Italian, and a few others) there are only two plural forms: singular and not-singular.